nigelredding/act65.github.io/_drafts/2016-3-26-RepresentationvsPrediction.md

 ### CNNs

 What if we consider a CNN as a supervised representation learner?
-Where the CNN is trying to learn good (invariant and specific) representations of features in the images, so that a softmax layer (maybe with a few fully connected layers) can use these representations to predict an images label.
+Where the CNN is trying to learn good representations of features in the images, so that a softmax layer (maybe with a few fully connected layers) can use these representations to predict an images label.

 Does this representation learning have to be supervised?
+(RBMs, pretraining? similar idea??)

 So the goal of this representation learning is ??